michaelshiloh/CreativeProgrammingAndElectronicsBerkeley/syllabus.md

 Over the course of the semester, you will learn how to write code and build electronics for a series of art machine projects, including robotic instruments, kinetic sculptures, and interactive installations.
-We will primarily be using the Arduino, an open-source library and integrated development environment (IDE) built for makers—students, hobbyists, artists, programmers, and professionals—while briefly exploring Processing, another creative software, as a tool for augmenting the physical world with digital information.
+We will be using the Arduino, an open-source library and integrated development environment (IDE) built for makers—students, hobbyists, artists, programmers, and professionals; and Processing, another creative software, as a tool for augmenting the physical world with digital information.